pilothosts/pilothosts/README.md

 <br>

-> This public repository hosts documentation, release notes, and issue tracking for PilotHosts. **The product source code is not published here.** PilotHosts is closed-source, commercially licensed, and is not affiliated with VMware, Broadcom, Kubernetes, or the CNCF.
+> This public repository hosts documentation, release notes, and issue tracking for PilotHosts. **The product source code is not published here.** PilotHosts is closed-source, commercially licensed, and is not affiliated with VMware, Broadcom, Veeam, Kubernetes, or the CNCF.

 ---